NuclearPhoenixx/Kobra_Neo/README.md

 ## Features

+- Default values of the original Anycubic firmware for the E-Steps and PID values so you can use this FW as a drop-in replacement for the official FW
 - Increased default extruder max feedrate from 25 to 50 (now retraction speed is not limited to 25mm/s)
 - X and Y default max acceleration increased from 500 to 1000
 - Default X and Y jerk increased from 5 to 8